 Fresno County assistance programs.

 The main financial assistance programs in Fresno County include the following.
-Find emergency utility bill assistance to stop a disconnection, money for paying rent to stop an eviction, free food, medical or dental care, and more.
+Find emergency utility bill assistance to stop a disconnection, money for paying rent to stop an eviction or security deposit help, free food or Christmas toys, medical or dental care, and more.
+There are also many housing programs, ranging from mortgage help to home buying loans and programs.
+Or students can get free back to school supplies or clothes for a kid.
 The resources support the working poor and people in a crisis, and financial aid is combined with self-sufficiency services as well.

 Utility bill assistance